sumup-oss/circuit-ui/.changeset/nice-camels-boil.md

 '@sumup/circuit-ui': patch
 ---

-Tweaked the Card component interface to extend an HTMLDivElement and support any optional ref.
+Tweaked the Card component interface to support any optional ref.